 |Philip Astley's open air amphitheatre|

-2014 was the 200th anniversary of the very first circus.
+2018 is the 250th anniversary of the very first circus.
 It was founded by Philip Astley, the trick horse-rider regarded as the father of the circus.
-Here are 15 facts about the man who first brought together equestrian displays, acrobats, strongmen and clowns in the circus ring.
+Here, for Circus250 are 15 facts about the man who first brought together equestrian displays, acrobats, strongmen and clowns in the circus ring.

 1 Philip Astley was a cabinetmaker’s son from Newcastle-under-Lyme.

 3 He was a sergeant major in the Fifthteenth Light Dragoons.